Gibson Energy Company Executives

 Gibson Energy Management Team Effectiveness

-The company has return on total asset (ROA) of 0.0441 % which means that it generated a profit of $0.0441 on every $100 spent on assets.
+The company has return on total asset (ROA) of 0.0485 % which means that it generated a profit of $0.0485 on every $100 spent on assets.
 This is way below average.
-Similarly, it shows a return on equity (ROE) of 0.168 %, meaning that it generated $0.168 on every $100 dollars invested by stockholders.
+Similarly, it shows a return on equity (ROE) of 0.2204 %, meaning that it generated $0.2204 on every $100 dollars invested by stockholders.
 Gibson Energy's management efficiency ratios could be used to measure how well Gibson Energy manages its routine affairs as well as how well it operates its assets and liabilities.
-As of the 3rd of February 2026, Return On Tangible Assets is likely to drop to 0.02.
-In addition to that, Return On Capital Employed is likely to drop to 0.05.
-At this time, Gibson Energy's Non Currrent Assets Other are very stable compared to the past year.
-As of the 3rd of February 2026, Other Current Assets is likely to grow to about 82.3 M, while Total Assets are likely to drop about 3.6 B.
+At this time, Gibson Energy's Return On Tangible Assets are very stable compared to the past year.
+As of the 26th of February 2026, Return On Assets is likely to grow to 0.04, while Return On Capital Employed is likely to drop 0.05.
+At this time, Gibson Energy's Fixed Asset Turnover is very stable compared to the past year.
+As of the 26th of February 2026, Return On Assets is likely to grow to 0.04, while Total Assets are likely to drop about 3.7 B.

 Shares in Circulation